 This depends on a number of factors – most obviously the kind of job you do.

 You have a legal right to ask to work flexibly.
 The law states specifically that once you have worked for your employer for at least six months, you can make a request to work some or all of the time from home.
 However it is a right to ask to work flexibly.
 It is not a right to work flexibly.

 In June 2014, the right to ask to work flexibly was extended to all employees with at least 26 weeks’ service.
 Under the old law, only those with caring responsibilities for children or vulnerable adults had the legal right to ask for flexible working.
-Despite the change to the law, when dealing with requests to work flexibly, your employer will want to avoid any suggestions of sex discrimination, bearing in mind that the majority of carers in the UK are still women.
+Despite this change to the law, when dealing with requests to work flexibly, your employer will want to avoid any suggestions of sex discrimination, bearing in mind that the majority of carers in the UK are still women.

 Your employer has a legal duty to consider your request seriously and can only turn it down for one of a list of eight business-related reasons.
 See our Flexible Working section for tips on making your request.
 Your employer should take a positive approach, by thinking about how your request can be accommodated, rather than looking for reasons why it should fail.